emilyfairfield/cut-list/README.md

 I searched for an online tool, which, given my BOM, would tell me how many sheets of plywood to buy, and subsequently, how to cut them, with the goal of minimizing cost.
 I found a tool that was close to what I needed - it told me how to cut stock boards to get my BOM, with the goal of using the fewest boards.
 However, it assumed I had these stock boards on hand and required that I input their quantities.

 I made due with that tool at the time just to get the project done, but I swore I would improve upon it.
-This is my attempt at doing just that.
+This is my attempt at doing that.

 ## Assumptions:
 First, let's list our assumptions: